Detroit Metropolitan Wayne County Airport

 Forecast Outlook

 The TAF forecast covers the next 30 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
-Expected weather includes: Thunderstorm Rain, Mist.
-Temporary MVFR conditions are forecast with Thunderstorm Rain between 06:00Z and 07:00Z.
+Expected weather includes: Light Thunderstorm Rain.
+Temporary MVFR conditions are forecast with Light Thunderstorm Rain between 07:00Z and 11:00Z.
+Temporary MVFR conditions are forecast with Light Thunderstorm Rain between 19:00Z and 23:00Z.

 Pilot Recommendations